gsrajadh/ICSE-2011-Covana/README.txt

 The tool was originally presented in this [Paper](http://people.engr.ncsu.edu/txie/publications/icse11demo-covana.pdf) at International Conference on Software Engineering, 2011.

-Please note that this repository is the original repository for this tool
+Please note that this repository is not the original repository for this tool.
+This repository is merely for hosting the tool on GitHub and [I]www.github.com/smallen3) am not the original author of this tool.

 Here is the link to the [Original Project Page](http://research.csc.ncsu.edu/ase/projects/covana/) Here is the link to the [Video](http://research.csc.ncsu.edu/ase/projects/covana/covana.html) showing the demonstration of the tool.